birdman093/Faux-Shell-C/README.txt

 --------
 Status.c
-void statusPreSet(bool firstProcess, int exitStatus, int lastTerminate); returns the status of the program if no foreground process (other than preset commans) has been run and returns the last signal number of the terminating signal for a foreground process otherwise
+void statusPreSet(bool firstProcess, int exitStatus, int lastTerminate); returns either the status or last terminating signal depending on the last command. if no foreground process (other than preset commans) has been run it returns the exit status.

 --------
 ExecComm.c